lleevveell66/HyperClock/README.md

 </h1>

 ## Installation:
-- Download and install your favorite SD Card imager.
-I now use Rasperry Pi Imager .
-- Download and write the latest Raspbian image to the microSD card (don't get any "Lite" version, or pygame will be very difficult to install)
-- Insert microSD card and boot the RPi
-- CNTL-ALT-F6 and login as pi/raspberry
  - I do this all from CLI, but you can also do it from X11 GUI.
  - I also do everything as root.
 Feel free to sudo everything.

 ```
 # Switch User to root: